NikitaTopchii/fsm-state-manager/README.md

 ## ⚡ What is an Event

 An **event** is an external or internal trigger that causes a state transition.
-It represents an action that may change the state of the application.
+It represents an transitionAction that may change the state of the application.

 ### Example: